IonutParau/vx_standard_format/NEXT_STANDARD.md

 - More explicit details of certain edge-cases
 - Standardized coordinate system for dynamic grids
 - Standardized order for fixed grids
-- Mentioning of custom data in the Grid Data.
+- Mentioning of custom data in the Grid Data.\
+- Removed potential future ID conflicts
+- Standardized colors

 # Current details: